Quantum-Assisted Support Vector Regression: Background

-where $b$ is calculated using the two Lagrange multiplier vectors~$\bm{\alpha}^+$ and $\bm{\alpha}^-$; see~\cref{appendix:offset}.
-This function is commonly referred to as the linear $\varepsilon$-SVR model.

-Now we explain the standard method to convert the two-variable optimisation problem~\eqref{eq:dual_optimisation} into a single-variable problem~\cite{DBK+97}.
-This is done by defining a new Lagrange multiplier vector~$\bm{\alpha}$, whose elements relate to the two old Lagrange multiplier vectors~$\bm{\alpha}^+$ and $\bm{\alpha}^-$ as
+Now we explain the standard method to convert the two-variable ($\bm{\alpha}^+$ and $ \bm{\alpha}^-$) optimisation problem~\eqref{eq:dual_optimisation} into a single-variable problem~\cite{DBK+97}.
+This is done by defining a new Lagrange multiplier vector~$\bm{\alpha}$, whose elements relate to the two original Lagrange multiplier vectors as

 Additionally, $\bm{y}$ and $\varepsilon$ are replaced by a single new variable~$\bm{c}$ as

 and a $2M\times 2M$ symmetric matrix~$\bm{Q}$ is introduced as

 with $\bm{K}$ the kernel matrix in~\cref{eq:dual_optimisation}.
 In terms of the new variables~$\bm\alpha$ and $\bm c$, the one-variable optimisation problem in the dual form is